Continued from Save my Cousin, Kill his Cancer Part 1

 Living in fear, or under constant threat, activates your flight or fight hormones and then keeps them coursing through your body.
 Our bodies were not designed to be on constant alert.
 This protracted stress impacts heart function, blood pressure, hormones, the digestive system, and the immune system.

 In America we have stressors that Israelis do not: living in isolated units apart from our families (I live in Austin, my parents in Boston, my sister in L.A.); we often lack strong support systems; elders live in facilities and are often lonely.
 I visit a 97-old elderly woman here in Austin whose two grandchildren—one lives 10 minutes away—have never been to the senior home she moved to 7 years ago; they have never even called her.
 (Everyone there thinks that I am her granddaughter).
-In Israel the elderly are integrated in the daily lives of their families.
+In Israel the elderly are integrated into the daily lives of their families.
 In America an illness can bankrupt your family.
 Israel has socialized medicine—my cousin pays nothing for his medical care.
 In America most parents struggle to pay for college.
 In Israel education is free.
 In America, losing your job could mean losing your home.
 Forbes listed Israel as one of the world’s best places for unemployment compensation.
-Guess what else?
-Any Israeli with an active case of cancer can apply for a waiver which entitles them to be exempt from paying income taxes.
-Imagine that—tax relief when you need it the most.

 We all have stress.
 What does yours look like ?
 Is it overwhelming you or compromising the quality of your life?
 Don’t underestimate its impact on your physical health.